How to Define Expedients for ASC 606 Compliance

 Revenue recognition is a team sport.
 Your sales team structures the deals, your legal team finalizes the contracts, and your operations team delivers the product or service.
 All of these activities impact how and when you recognize revenue.
 That’s why it’s so important to foster collaboration between your finance department and other key teams.
 Understanding the five steps of implementation—from identifying the contract to recognizing revenue—is crucial for accurate financial reporting, and each department plays a role.
 When your sales team understands how contract terms affect revenue recognition, they can structure deals that are better for the business both commercially and financially.

-Develop a Smart Data Management Strategy
+Develop a Clear Data Management Strategy

 Underpinning all of these best practices is a smart data management strategy.
 You can’t have strong controls, documentation, or collaboration without clean, accessible, and reliable data.
 Accurately determining performance obligations is critical, as it directly impacts the timing of revenue recognition, and this requires pulling data from multiple sources.
 Your strategy should focus on centralizing information from your CRM, ERP, and other systems to create a single source of truth for revenue data.
 With the right tools, you can automate data collection and reconciliation, which frees up your team to focus on analysis instead of manual data entry.
 HubiFi specializes in creating these kinds of seamless integrations to give you a clear, complete view of your financials.